-How to perform a (forced) manual fail-over by using Transact-SQL in SQL Server 2017.
-This can only be initiated from the principal server, and the mirrored database must be synchronized (that is, when the database is in the SYNCHRONIZED state).
+How to manually failover an SQL Server database mirroring session?
+A manual SQL Server failover can only be initiated from the principal server, and the mirrored database must be synchronized (that is, when the database is in the SYNCHRONIZED state).
 In this article I’ll show you how to manual failover mirrored SQL Server databases using Transact-SQL (T-SQL) in SQL Server 2017+.

 The following T-SQL query shows the current state of each database in the mirroring configuration.